 By its nature, deploying big data and machine learning to solve a big problem requires a broad data set built over time.

-For ecommerce fraud, that means accessing a database of retailers of different sizes, in different verticals, with different strategies and in different geographies.
+For Ecommerce Fraud Management, that means accessing a database of retailers of different sizes, in different verticals, with different strategies and in different geographies.
 It means understanding consumers’ different buying habits and data footprints in different countries and regions of the world.
 It means understanding the proper mix of human and machine to make the right decisions on orders.
 In an era when fraudsters are constantly changing their tools and tactics, the importance of domain experts in designing models and identifying fraud is paramount.

 Finally, getting guaranteed fraud protection right means having the ability to analyze false positives across thousands of merchants to ensure that models aren’t overly conservative when it comes to approving orders.
 Not only do overly conservative models mean that legitimate, valuable orders are never shipped, they result in legitimate would-be customers on the other end of those orders who’ve been made to feel like criminals.